Bastrop Academy: Bastrop Military Institute

+Texas Military Institute

+In the winter of 1869/1870, James and the institute's leadership resolved to relocate the school to Austin, a decision influenced by Austin's recent accumulation of a $10,000 building fund in gold.
+Subsequently, a 32-acre site was acquired in March 1870.
+On June 10, 1870, the relocated Texas Military Institute officially commenced operations in its new Austin location.

+By 1872, the value of the institute's physical facilities had reached $50,000, including a cadet barracks capable of housing 400 students.
+The institute's disciplinary approach was inspired by the United States Military Academy at West Point and James' alma mater Virginia Military Institute, encompassing both scientific and literary education.
+The military component was primarily aimed at physical exercise rather than professional soldier training.
+Residency in the barracks was mandatory for all cadets.
+In 1873, the student population stood at 150.
+The average cost for tuition, board, and other fees amounted to $375 per academic year.
+The college, while nonsectarian, maintained a religious ethos and operated successfully until 1879.
+In that year, President John Garland James and the faculty left to join the staff of Texas A&M University.

+Reuse of Bastrop Academy real estate

-After the war, the Institute moved to Austin, and on May 25, 1872, the City of Bastrop purchased the property of the academy and it became a part of the Bastrop public school system.
+After the Institute moved to Austin, on May 25, 1872, the City of Bastrop purchased the property of the academy and it became a part of the Bastrop public school system.
 The city used the buildings for a variety of schools, until a public school system was established in 1892.

 In 1876, the headmaster's residence and boarding house was sold to John Preston Fowler and Maud Maynard Fowler.
 They added Victorian detailing and a projecting bay window to the structure.
 Fowler became mayor of Bastrop, county attorney and a Texas state senator.

-In 1892, the city sold the Academy property at 1402 Church Street to Dr. H.P.
+In 1892, the city sold the academy property at 1402 Church Street to Dr. H.P.
 Luckett, a prominent citizen who had practiced medicine in the town for almost 50 years.
 Luckett demolished the existing structures, and built the H. P. Luckett House on the site.